 - A qualified withdrawal.
-A qualified withdrawal is a withdrawal from an account to pay the qualified higher education expenses of the designated beneficiary of the account. - A withdrawal made as the result of the death or disability of the designated beneficiary of an account. - 3.
-A withdrawal that is made on the account of a scholarship, or the allowance or payment described in section 135(d)(1)(B) or (C) of the internal revenue code, and that is received by the designated beneficiary, but only to the extent of the amount of this scholarship, allowance or payment. - 4.
+A qualified withdrawal is a withdrawal from an account to pay the qualified higher education expenses of the designated beneficiary of the account. - 2.
+A withdrawal made as the result of the death or disability of the designated beneficiary of an account. - 3.
+A withdrawal that is made on the account of a scholarship, or the allowance or payment described in IRC § 135(d)(1)(B) or (C), and that is received by the designated beneficiary, but only to the extent of the amount of this scholarship, allowance or payment. - 4.
 A rollover or change of designated beneficiary.